dominodatalab/domino-code-assist-docs/docs/app/example/stock.md

 <img class="screenshot" src="../../../screenshots/app-example-stock-prophet-prepare-data.png">

-Now create a function which will build a model and create predictions for a single ticker.
+Insert the following code into a new cell in the notebook.
+Create a function which will build a model and create predictions for a single ticker.
 Then apply that function to all of the tickers.
 The results are stored in a list of `DataFrame` objects.

 ```python
 def train_and_forecast(ticker):